metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/eda.rst

 +---------------------------+-----------------------+------------------------------------+

-In addition, layers 44 and 45 (Drills and Holes) may be combined to form an CNC drilling file, typically in "Excellon" format.
+In addition, layers 44 and 45 (Drills and Holes) may be combined to form a CNC drilling file, typically in "Excellon" format.

 The following table lists the EAGLE package editor layers, with suggestions for how they may be used when creating top-side devices.